Published on July 08, 2011

-Arthroscopy is useful because it can allow a veterinarian to directly visualize areas that cannot be examined completely using X-rays or ultrasound.
+What Is It Used For?Arthroscopy is useful because it can allow a veterinarian to directly visualize areas that cannot be examined completely using X-rays or ultrasound.
 Diagnostic and therapeutic arthroscopy can be performed in virtually any joint, including the elbow, hip, shoulder, and knee.
 Medical conditions that can be diagnosed using arthroscopy include:

 Benefits of ArthroscopyThe recovery time for pets after an arthroscopic procedure has been performed is generally brief compared to recovery time for pets that have undergone open-joint surgery.
 Rather than a large incision, arthroscopy requires only one or two small incisions to be made in the skin.
 Many pets experience minimal discomfort after the procedure.
 Arthroscopy also causes less disruption of fragile tissues surrounding the joint and as a result there is a reduced chance of swelling.
 An additional benefit is that diagnostic or therapeutic arthroscopy may negate the need for a more invasive surgery if a problem can be accurately diagnosed and treated.